 Bursaries and Scholarships

-- We currently offer the Vice-Chancellor's 2020 Scholarship for Home/EU alumni who wish to continue their studies at DMU by enrolling on a postgraduate taught course.
-It offers a tuition fee discount of up to 50 per cent to recent DMU graduates who achieved a 2:1 or above.
+- DMU currently offers the Vice-Chancellor's 2020 Scholarship for Home/EU alumni who wish to continue their studies at DMU by enrolling on a postgraduate taught course.
+It offers a tuition fee discount of up to 50% to recent DMU graduates who achieved a 2:1 or above.

 - The majority of DMU’s research activities were judged to be world-leading or internationally excellent in the Research Excellence Framework, the UK-wide initiative to assess the quality of research in universities.

 - DMU is a research-active university that makes a vital impact across all its faculties.
 Research has included investigations into the healthiest cooking oils, as featured on BBC TV’s Trust Me, I'm a Doctor; and Dr Parvez Haris, head of DMU’s Biomedical Environmental Health Group, is at the forefront of a research project into arsenic levels in rice, which could have life-changing implications for 3 billion people around the globe.